A user may have one or several different roles in ConfTool. Basically, there are two different types of roles.

 Program Committee Members also enter reviews and bid for papers like reviewers.

 Furthermore, they have (in contrast to Reviewers) access to the discussion forum of ConfTool Pro.
-Here, they get an overview of all contributions with the review results in order to discuss online and to vote for or against acceptance.
-Papers with personal conflict of interest are not shown.
+Here, they get an overview of all contributions with the review results.
+When they access the reviews of other reviewers (in the forum or when they additionally have Meta-Reviewer user rights), they can see also the see internal review details including remarks from authors to the program committee, best paper recommendations or familiarity of the reviewers with the topics in order to discuss online and to vote for or against acceptance.
+Papers with personal conflict of interest are not shown to them.

 Meta Reviewer [ConfTool Pro]

 Meta Reviewers (and Senior Reviewers) are selected experts who have access to all other reviews – including the identity of the Reviewers, if enabled - of those submissions they were assigned to.

 Usually, their role is to summarize the reviews of the other Reviewers and to supervise the review process of these contributions.
 They can remind the other Reviewers of their duties, e.g. if their review is late or too superficial.

 Therefore, Meta Reviewers have access to all other reviews of the submissions assigned to them.
 In addition to that, names and e-mails of other reviewers may be displayed in order to give Meta Reviewers the opportunity to contact these reviewers.